Bonding For Life

 Many rescue dogs may spend a lot of time by themselves, in a crate or under a chair.
 It is as if they don’t feel welcome yet.
 A house lead is a six to ten foot lead that attaches to a buckle collar, not a training or prong collar, you always hold the other end.
-Keep the dog on lead as many hours as possible and he is to go with you where ever you go in the house.
-If he is napping and you want a drink of water, he is to go with you.
-A house lead is also a wonderful tool for seeing to it the dog stays out of trouble until he learns the house rules.
+Keep the dog on lead as many hours as possible so he goes with you wherever you go in the house.
+If he is napping and you want a drink of water, he goes with you.
+A house lead is also a wonderful tool for making sure the dog stays out of trouble until he learns the house rules.

 4. Touch your dog and speak to him as often as possible.